Yunus-kidem/simple_shell/README.md

-# Simple Shell
+# Simple Shell By A Team Of Two

 ### Introduction
 This repository is a [ALX project](https://www.alxafrica.com/software/) Project.
 This project consisted in writing a shell like sh (Bourne Shell) by Stephen Bourne  , in **C**, using a limited number of standard library functions, So Instead we used our own function that we rewrited over the past three month [Here](https://github.com/Yunus-kidem/alx-low_level_programming)

 The goal in this project was to make us understand how a shell works.

 ## Usage
 In order to run this program,

 Clone This Repo